 The fair market value is the price that a buyer would be willing to pay for the business.
 Factors that can either raise or lower market value include:

 - Assets and liabilities

 - Business performance

 Also, characteristics of marketability and control are measured, and can add or take away from the fair market value for property division purposes.
-At SekellaLaw, PLLC, founding attorney Heather M. Sekella is a certified financial litigator and knows how to determine the fair market value of a business or practice during divorce.
+At SekellaLaw, PLLC, NH complex divorce attorney Heather M. Sekella is a certified financial litigator and knows how to determine the fair market value of a business or practice during divorce.

 What Is The Goodwill Of A Business?

 Gauging goodwill is a way of approximating the future success of a business.
 There are two different categories of goodwill: personal and professional.
 Professional goodwill is the likelihood that a client will return to the business for goods or services in the future.
 Personal goodwill is the positive reputation stemming from the professional involved in business, such as education and experience.

 The skilled NH divorce lawyersat SekellaLaw, PLLC, collaborate with other valuation professionals to look at all the factors contributing to the amount a person would reasonably pay for the business to make a valuation determination.
 Don't leave anything on the table during your divorce — make sure you're properly compensated for a business asset tied to your divorce.